home-assistant-tutorials/06.toggle-with-graphical-configuration/README.md

 In this tutorial we still want to avoid dependencies from external libraries to learn about the minimal requirements.
-The downside is, the we don't get the full comfort of the homeassistant inbuilt forms.
+The downside is, the we don't get the full comfort of the Home Assistant inbuilt forms.
 This may be the topic of a future howto.
 We also do our own minimalistic styling.

 ## Prerequisites